 The album was produced by Kaye, as were all the compositions, with the exception of ‘Sweetest Dreams’ by Dani Torchia.
 The artwork for the album has been created by Roger Dean, known for his work with Yes and Asia, powerful imagery reflecting the journey the music takes.

 End Of Innocence features the following tracks: ‘Twinkle Twinkle Little Star/Twilight Time’, ‘911 Overture’, ‘NYC Blues’, ‘Battle Cry’, ‘285 Fulton Street’, ‘Let’s Roll’, ‘Tug of War’, ’Flight 11’, ‘Towers Fall’, ‘Sweetest Dreams’, ‘Aftermath’, ‘Heroes’, ‘The Battle’, ‘Hope and Triumph’, ‘Homecoming’ and ‘Ground Zero’.

-The album will be released on Spirit Of Unicorn Music (and distributed by Cherry Red Records) and available as a standard CD jewel case.
-You can pre-order End Of Innocence by clicking here.
+The album is out on Spirit Of Unicorn Music (and distributed by Cherry Red Records) and available as a standard CD jewel case.
+You can order End Of Innocence by clicking here.